 Faculty members at SUNY Plattsburgh interested in having topics addressed by a well-regarded speaker to present a Canadian perspective are invited to request collaborative financial support from the Center for the Study of Canada.

 - Publications for K–12, College, University, Government, Business & Media

 The Center for the Study of Canada publishes a wide variety of Canadian studies scholarly publications including textbooks, monographs and comprehensive bibliographies.

 Publications can be purchased by contacting the center with an order request and accompanying payment.
 Please note that payment must be in U.S. dollars and can be made by personal or certified check, bank draft or by MasterCard, Visa or Discover.

 Should you choose to make payment by credit card, please provide the following information with your order: your credit card number, the expiration date of the card, your name as it appears on the credit card, and your signature.
 Please note that all prices listed for individual items include ground shipping.
 For express shipping, please contact the center for current rates.

 Teaching Canada is the leading annual Canadian studies outreach publication for the U.S. This innovative magazine format publication, dedicated to a comprehensive review of contemporary Canadian and Canada–U.S. issues, features articles by leading government officials, scholars, teachers and outreach coordinators.
 Teaching Canada is an indispensable source for K–12 administrators, faculty and students alike.

 Price — $10.00 per copy.

+O Canada is the premier textbook available for K–12 educators and students in the United States.
 Now in its 2nd edition, O Canada takes a comprehensive approach to the study of Canada.
 Chapters focus on a wide range of topics.
 Richly illustrated, O Canada is written and designed by George Sherman.